CrystineKoh/Merry-X-mas/README.md

 # Merry-X-mas
+Welcome to Merry-X-mas Game!
+This is a fun and interactive web game where you catch gifts to score points within a given time limit.
+The game features a countdown, random gift appearances, and a scoring system.

-## Summary
+## Game Instructions

-Merry X-mas is a simple game that I got inspired from a mini game from Alipay.
-I made this game as a project to play with the class, to interact with the whole classmate.

-## How to play the game
+The game begins with a countdown from 3.

+Once the countdown reaches 0, the game starts and you have 15 seconds to catch as many gifts as possible.

+Click on the gifts as they fall to catch them.

 Gifts box with coin = 10 points.

 Gifts box with bomb = 0 point.

-Within 15 sec, click as many gifts box possible, to get the higher point and win the ultimate gift.
+Your total score is displayed at the top right corner of the screen.

+Once the time is up, a pop-up will show your final score.

 ## Installation